Your guide to what’s happening around College

 Is there anything you are learning that should be on offer to UWC students as part of our peace education?

-“I generally think that a certain amount of understanding of Social Identity Theory, Contact Theory etc benefits everyone who is interested in making the world a better place.”extracted from the feed of the new UWC Global Hub (uwchub.org)
+“I generally think that a certain amount of understanding of Social Identity Theory, Contact Theory etc benefits everyone who is interested in making the world a better place.”

-If you are keen to be a pilot participant in the new 60 minute online course and provide feedback on how to make it even better, please contact Claire Firat (claireuwc@).
+If you are keen to be A participant in the new 60 minute online course, please contact Claire Firat (claireuwc@).

 If cybercrime were a country, how big would it be in terms of GDP in the world?